 Explore our Areas of Study

-It was indeed a splendid idea several years ago to launch the Hindu University of America.
+It was indeed a splendid idea several years ago to launch the Hindu University.
 The

 the idea is as powerful today as it was then, and perhaps even more so as the current marketplace